-Join J. Scott Giaquinta for an in-depth discussion in this video Neve 1073 Preamp & EQ, part of Up and Running with Universal Audio UAD-2/Apollo.
+Join J. Scott Giaquinta for an in-depth discussion in this video Neve 1073 Preamp & EQ, part of Learning Universal Audio UAD-2/Apollo.

 - The Neve 1073 Console Channel Module is probably considered to be the most revered Preamp and EQ circuit ever designed.
 Introduced in 1970, the 1073 was found in Neve consoles, such as the Wessex A88 and the 8014.
 It's been used on a massive number of popular recordings from the late 20th century until today.
 The Neve 1073 for Apollo in UAD 2 provides all the features, unique circuit behaviors, and coveted sound of Neve's original hardware design.
 Now, you can use this plugin in two different ways.
 As an insert in your DAW, or as a Unison-enabled plugin in the Apollo Console.

 If you remember the video on the UA 610 where I showed you how to use it as a Unison-enabled plugin on the input, then you already know how Unison works with this plugin.
 I'm going to show you how I've used it in Sky Song for this video instead of the Apollo Console.
 First, let me break the interface down for you.
 Let's start at the top left.
 The Input Gain control, also known as the Red Knob, adjusts the input gain for both the mic preamp input and the line input.
 Now, this knob doesn't work like any other knob you've seen before, because it controls the input for both the mic and the line inputs, but at different ends of the knob itself.